hammar83/android-fan-menu/README.md

     </me.hammarstrom.fanmenu.FanMenu>
 ```
-The first child view (preferably `android.support.design.widget.FloatingActionButton`) will act as the menu button, and the rest of them will act as menu items.
+The first child view will act as the menu button, and the rest of them will act as menu items.
 Use the XML attribute `app:menu_position` to position the menu (left, right or middle).

 ## License
 ```